Energy transition

 • with green electricity for feeding into the electricity grid, supplying companies or producing green hydrogen.

-• with green heat from electro-thermal storage units for the operation of the steam turbine and for optional feed-in to district heating grids
+• with green heat from electro-thermal storage units optional for feed-in into district heating grids and for the supply of process steam

 Project status and technical concept

-The basic prerequisites for project realisation include near-term connection to the natural gas transport infrastructure and a future hydrogen pipeline network, market and investment incentives as well as a suitable funding framework.
+The basic prerequisites for project realisation include near-term connection to necessary pipeline infrastructure, market and investment incentives as well as a suitable funding framework.

 The modular structure at a glance